jgeldart/pinafore/docs/tutorial/index.md

 ## Order for table 1

-Modal logic and terms and conditions using DActs and OCE.
+Modal logic and terms and conditions using DActs and OCE, n-ary relations (relational qualities).

 ## On time, you're full